 Garlic scapes, if you have hitherto not made their acquaintance, are the curly, green shoots that emerge in summer from autumn-planted, “hard-neck” garlic bulbs.
-Growers usually remove these shoots in order to encourage further development of the bulb below.
+I always remove the shoots in order to encourage further development of the bulb below.
 The scapes have a distinct garlic flavor that is potent, but without the stinging bite of a raw clove.
-You can find them at farmer’s markets, but better hurry — scapes are available only from June through mid-July.

-Rinse the scapes in cold water, and then drain them in a colander.
+Rinse the bits in cold water, and then drain them in a colander.

-This pesto will taste even better if you let it chill in the fridge for several hours (or overnight).
-Before chilling, place the sauce in a glass bowl and cover tightly with plastic wrap.
-If you wish to freeze the pesto for future use, seal it in an air-tight tub or zip-lock bag.
+The pesto will taste even better if you let it chill in the fridge for several hours (or overnight).
+Before chilling, scoop the sauce into a glass bowl and cover it tightly with plastic wrap.
+If you’d like to freeze the pesto for future use, just seal it in an air-tight tub or zip-lock bag.